Disconnected Agreement in Networks Prone to Link Failures: Fast Agreement

-\begin{proof} The pseudocode in Figure~\ref{fig:fast-consensus} is structured as a loop of $\Lambda$ iterations, each iteration taking one round.
-All nodes decide at the end, which gives termination and the time performance.
+\begin{proof} The pseudocode in Figure~\ref{fig:fast-agreement} is structured as a loop of $\Lambda$ iterations, each iteration taking one round.
+All nodes decide at the end, which gives the termination and time performance.

-Each node~$p$ initializes its private variable \texttt{candidate}$_p$ to the initial value \texttt{input}$_p$.
-An iteration of the repeat loop maintains the invariant that the variables \texttt{candidate} store only values taken from among the original input values, because only the values in this variable are sent and received.
+Each node~$p$ initializes its private variable \texttt{candidate}$_p$ to the input value \texttt{input}$_p$.
+An iteration of the repeat loop maintains an invariant that the variables \texttt{candidate} store only values taken from among the original input values, because only the values of this variable are sent and received.
+Every message carries only a candidate value.
+By the assumption on properties of input values, each such a value can be encoded with $\cO(\log n)$ bits.
 Ultimately, each node~$p$ decides on a value in its \texttt{candidate}$_p$ variable, which gives validity.

-Next, we show agreement.
-Consider an execution of the algorithm, and let $G_{F}$ denote the final graph representing the network just after halting.
-Suppose there are $k$ connected components of the graph~$G_{F}$ at the round of halting.
-Let $C_{1}, \ldots, C_{k}$ denote these~$k$ connected components, and $d_{1}, \ldots, d_{k}$ be their respective diameters.
-The assumption gives that the stretch of~$G_F$, which is $k-1+\sum_{i=1}^k d_i$, is at most~$\Lambda$.